 Canadian Colleges and Universities to Consider

 Once you’ve decided to study in Canada, the next step is choosing where to apply.
-There are a ton of great schools in Canada, and narrowing down your options can be daunting.
-There are a number of factors to take into consideration to help you decide.
-There are no real “rules” for choosing a college or university in Canada, but these tips can help make the process easier.
+There are many great schools in Canada, and narrowing down your options can be daunting.
+There are a number of factors to take into consideration.
+While no rules exist for choosing a college or university in Canada, these tips can help make the process easier.

 Even if the subject you want to study is more common, you’ll want to make sure that the schools you are considering offer it.
-View online course catalogs from the schools you are interested in and check out their websites in general.
+View online course catalogs from the schools you are interested in and browse their websites.

 When choosing a college or university in Canada, other factors to consider include: